rosuman/Q-Learning/README.md

 Once the robot is trained to avoid the obstacles, the final Q Table is used to make a hybrid go-to-goal and obstacle-avoidance algorithm to nevigate into the environment to reach the goal by avoiding obstacles.

 To run the code, make sure turtlebot3 package and all its dependencies are installed.
 This can be done by going [here](https://emanual.robotis.com/docs/en/platform/turtlebot3/quick-start/).
 Select 'foxy' and run the appropriate commands.
-Or watch the youtube video by turtlebot3 official.
+Or watch [this](https://www.youtube.com/watch?v=8w3xhG1GPdo) how to do.